By Gina Morin, Design Intervention

 Just like your building needs land to sit on, so do your website files.
 Without the hosting (the land), your website files don't have a place to exist.
 Hosting is allocated space on a server that you purchase for your website files to reside.

 Like the other two items mentioned above, pricing can vary significantly for hosting too.
 It depends on what kind of website you need, where it's hosted and how long your hosting contract is.
 Be careful when purchasing hosting.
 The big name companies often like to give you a free domain name with the purchase of a hosting package, and that's great, but if you are buying a package that contains more than what you need, it would have saved you more money to buy these things separately.
 You don't need to purchase your hosting and your domain at the same place (and in some cases, it's better that you don't).
 Domain name settings can be changed to point wherever your website is hosted.
+You can get your website online without it costing a fortune, but don't pinch pennies with hosting.
+It may just end up costing you more later.

 So what do you do with all this info?